autobrr/autobrr.com/docs/filters/actions.md

 - Limit download and upload speed: optional
 - Add as paused: default false

-Built in re-announce will make sure it works with initially broken trackers.
+### Transmission

+Send to one or multiple local or remote instances of Transmission.

+Available options:

+- Save path: optional
+- Add as paused: default false

 ### Radarr, Sonarr, Lidarr and Whisparr

-Autobrr supports the ability to push directly to the *arr suite of services.
+Autobrr supports the ability to push directly to the \*arr suite of services.

 Could be useful to do some basic filtering before sending.